-IRS Form 13614-C – Used by non-profits or those who qualify for the Volunteer Income Tax Assistance (VITA) and the Tax Counseling for the Elderly (TCE) programs (Apply here).
+IRS Form 13614-C – This IRS client intake form is completed by taxpayers who are seeking free tax preparation services through the Volunteer Income Tax Assistance (VITA) or the Tax Counseling for the Elderly (TCE) programs (Apply here).

 How to Make (6 parts)

-In order for the preparer to file a tax return on behalf of the client, they will need their personal information consisting of:
+In order for the preparer to file a tax return on behalf of the client, they will need the following pieces of information: